Hispanic-Serving Institution Progress

 We are proud of the progress being made, but the work is nowhere near done.
 We will continue to work to recruit, support, and graduate an increasingly diverse body of students at Marquette.

-For more information about the HSI initiative, please contact Jacki Black, Director for Hispanic Initiatives and Diversity & Inclusion Educational Programming, at jacqueline.black@marquette.edu.
+For more information about the HSI initiative, please contact Dr. Jacki Black, Director for Hispanic Initiatives and Diversity & Inclusion Educational Programming, at jacqueline.black@marquette.edu.